Chasing Serendipity: Tackling Transient Sources with Neutrino Telescopes

 Our main goal in this paper is to revisit the identification of transient sources in IceCube and in future neutrino telescopes.
 In particular, we are interested in studying the impact of the time and localization dependence of the source on the detection sensitivity.
 For IceCube, due to its privileged position in the South Pole, the number of events is parametrized by an effective area~\cite{IceCube:2021xar} $A_\text{eff}^\text{IC}(E,\delta)$ that is a function solely of the neutrino energy $E$ and its declination $\delta$ (corresponding to a certain latitude).
 For current and future neutrino telescopes, for instance KM3NeT~\cite{KM3Net:2016zxf}, that are not located at either the South or the North Poles, both the source declination and right ascension RA (related to a longitude) become relevant.
 As a result, the effective area for these experiments will be functions of both variables, $A_\text{eff}(E,\delta,\text{RA})$.
 Intuitively, for a given time and declination, certain values of RA correspond to neutrinos arriving from above the detector.
-In these cases, the neutrinos are not attenuated by passage through the Earth, and the effective area is significantly enhanced.
+In these cases, the neutrinos are not attenuated by passage through the Earth, and the effective area is significantly enhanced~\footnote{This is exactly the case for events coming in shallow down-going angles.
+In general, events arriving from above in both experiments will experience some attenuation due to the limited overburden: the 1.5 km of ice for IceCube or the 2.3 km of sea water for KM3NeT.}.
 For other RA values, the neutrinos must traverse the Earth, leading to absorption or attenuation and consequently a reduced $A_\text{eff}$.
 In what follows, we present a systematic framework to incorporate the RA dependence into the effective area.
 This approach enables consistent and realistic searches for transient sources across the future global network of neutrino telescopes, particularly for short-duration bursts.

 We will also emphasize the unique complementarity between neutrino telescopes and gamma-ray observatories in the pursuit of transient sources.
 While gamma-ray telescopes are powerful tools, they are constrained by a limited field of view and restricted observational time per year.
 Neutrino detectors, by contrast, continuously monitor the entire sky, making them invaluable partners in the search for transient cosmic phenomena.